VithikShah/CoronaGo-API/README.md

 - Now all the face data is fed to the API and model is train to identify.
 It can be tested using identify.py and giving the path of the image of person to be identified

+When the users are entered , android app can be used to access all the features related to them.

+All of the code is run by cloud services used by us so you just need to enter a new user from command line everything will be automatically updated in the databse and vailable for your use.

 ## Contributors and maintainers [&uarr;](#contents)